 Investment limited partnership

 Irish tax legislation confirms the tax transparency of investment funds structured as investment limited partnerships under the Investment Limited Partnership Act 1994.
 Prior to Finance Act 2013, such funds were regarded as opaque under Irish tax legislation.
-There is also an ongoing review of the Irish limited partnership legislation with a view to providing legal and practical enhancements to the limited partnership regime to cater for the increased popularity of Ireland as a platform for private equity investment.
+The Investment Limited Partnership (Amendment) Act 2020 introduced a number of legislative amendments to the existing investment limited partnership structure, which greatly enhanced its international competitiveness, bringing it in line with other comparable partnership products.

 Irish tax law facilitates most Islamic finance transactions, including ijara (leasing), takaful (insurance), re-takaful (reinsurance), murabaha and diminishing musharaka (credit arrangements), mudaraba and wakala (deposit arrangements), and sukuk.
 While there is no specific reference in the legislation to Islamic Finance, rather the reference is to Specified Financial Transactions, overall, the premise of the legislation in Ireland is to ensure that Islamic finance transactions are treated in the same manner as conventional financing transactions.